MattiaDif/closed-loop-neuroengineering/README.md

 ### Custom Architecture on FPGA

 After the modelling of the custom architecture, the next step has been its implementation on FPGA.
-In this step, the MathWorks HDL Coder™ is required to generate the Verilog code to be included in the custom Verilog code.
+In this step, the MathWorks HDL Coder™ is required to generate the Verilog code to be integrated into the original Verilog architecture.

 Further details at: [here](https://mattia-di-florio.gitbook.io/closed-loop-neuroengineering/background/5.-custom-architecture-on-fpga).

 ### GUI Customization

 To provide custom communication between the Host PC and the FPGA a personalization of the original Intan GUI has been developed.
-The two main modification at the C++/Qt code regards the possibility to enable or not the CA from the user interface and adding an action to load custom parameters for the spike detection.
+The two main modification at the C++/Qt code regards the possibility to enable or not the CA from the user interface, and adding an option to load custom parameters for the spike detection.

 Further details at: [here](https://mattia-di-florio.gitbook.io/closed-loop-neuroengineering/background/6.-gui-customization).

 ### Simulink Library

-Aiming at simplifying the development process of closed-loop system reducing the entry barrier for a non-expert, a custom Simulink library with ready-to-use blocks has been developed.
+A custom Simulink library with ready-to-use blocks has been developed.
 Thus, the user can design his own algorithms for the Intan RHS system just connecting the already tested and preconfigured Simulink blocks.

 Further details at: [here](https://mattia-di-florio.gitbook.io/closed-loop-neuroengineering/background/7.-simulink-library).

 ## DOCUMENTATION

-You can find the closed-loop-neuroscience detailed documentation here: [docs](https://mattia-di-florio.gitbook.io/closed-loop-neuroengineering/).
+You can find the closed-loop-neuroengineering documentation here: [docs](https://mattia-di-florio.gitbook.io/closed-loop-neuroengineering/).

 ## CORE TEAM